Vacancy 2: The First Cut: Plot

 A man, Smith, checks into the Meadow View Inn and brutally murders a woman he brought with him.
 The hotel staff, who had set up hidden cameras in the rooms to secretly record couples having sex, the recordings of which they would sell, witness the murder.
 They attack him and tie him up.
-Instead of calling the cops, the hotel manager, Gordon, agrees to Smith's proposition to instead to hire him to torture and murder motel guests and then sell the videotapes as snuff films.
+Instead of calling the cops, the hotel manager, Gordon, agrees to Smith's proposition to hire him to torture and murder motel guests and then sell the videotapes as snuff films.

 Days later while driving home, young couple Jessica (Agnes Bruckner) and Caleb (Trevor Wright), and Caleb's friend Tanner (Arjay Smith), check into the motel for a night's rest; Tanner takes the room adjoint to Jessica and Caleb's.
 Upon turning on the television, he witnesses live footage of the room next door and realizes they are all being watched.
 The three attempt to flee from the motel but are blocked by Smith and two other masked men.
 They capture Caleb and stab him in the stomach until he dies, while Jessica and Tanner hide in the woods.

 Jessica and Tanner run to a nearby house and the couple living there let them in; they try to explain about the motel but the husband doesn't believe them.
 Moments later, Smith and the other men appear, telling the couple Jessica and Tanner stole from them then ran from the motel.
-The wife attempts to call the police to resolve the situation, but Smith shoots her and then the husband, and Jessica and Tanner flee again.
+The wife attempts to call the police to resolve the situation, but Smith shoots the husband then her, and Jessica and Tanner flee again.
 The men catch both of them and torture Tanner first.
 Smith then calls the others off, wanting to kill Jessica himself.
 It becomes apparent to Gordon that Smith has become a loose cannon, with no intention of following Gordon's lead.
 Gordon tells the other man that they will let Smith kill her, then call the police and blame the whole thing on him.

 When left alone for a minute, Jessica manages to untie herself.
 When Smith returns, she stabs him in the face and escapes with a gun.
 Gordon searches the lake and sees a sweater sticking out of the water.
 As he investigates it, Jessica appears in the water behind him and pulls the trigger, killing him.
 Smith hears the gunshot and runs to the lake, while Jessica hides in a nearby trailer.
 Smith finds her and attempts to stab her, but she causes a fire and leaves Smith burning to death in the trailer.